tfabris/Close-Encounters-Mothership-Scanner/README.md

 </p></center>

-This is the "Scanner ring" effect from the mothership from the Steven Spielberg film *Close Encounters of the Third Kind*.
+This code tries to reproduce the "Scanner ring" effect from the mothership from the Steven Spielberg film *Close Encounters of the Third Kind*.
 When the mothership extends its airlock hatch, it emerges from a circular opening which has a ring of white fiber-optic lights which are moving in an interesting pattern.
 This code attempts to translate that physical long-exposure effect into addressable LED strips.
 My goal is to perform an accurate simulation of the effect, rather than just an imitation.

 <center><p style="text-align: center;">